DIT112-V18/group-07/README.md

 ## Hardware Used
 - Arduino MEGA 2560
 - SmartCar
-- 5x Ultrasonic sensors
+- 4x Ultrasonic sensors (Mounted on the front, back , left and right of the car for obstacle detection)
-- 1x IR Sensor
+- 1x IR Sensor (Mounted infront of the car to detect the line for the autopilot feature)
 - 3x Breadboards
 - Battery Pack(4 batteries)
 - Bluetooth HC-06
 - 4x DC motors
 - Gyroscope
+- 4x Leds (Two mounted on the front and two on the back.
+The ones up front as headlights and the ones in the back as taillights)
 - 2x Odometers
 - Android Smartphone (running Android 9.0 or later)
 - USB A-B Cable